isottongloria/PMLS-Bio-Learning/README.md

 2. **Multi-Layer Unsupervised Learning:** I explore the effectiveness of unsupervised learning across multiple hidden layers, followed by a final supervised layer, to see if deeper unsupervised architectures enhance learning.

-3. **Synaptic Specialization:** I dive into biologically-plausible dynamics by experimenting with networks that have **only excitatory or only inhibitory synapses** in hidden layers, adding another layer of bio-inspired realism.
+3. **Synaptic Specialization:** I dive into biologically-plausible dynamics by experimenting with networks that have **fixed excitatory and inhibitory synapses** in hidden layers, adding another layer of bio-inspired realism.

 ---